datopian/ckan-cloud-operator/docs/VALUES-FILE-REFERENCE.md

 - `withSansSSL` - Ignored, will always be considered as True
 - `registerSubdomain` - Ignored, will always be equal to `sub-domain`

+- `imagePullSecret` - secret contains credentials for the private docker repo (secret is being created by CCO)

 ## Options Defined in the [standard Helm Chart](https://github.com/ViderumGlobal/ckan-cloud-helm/tree/master/ckan)